socib/SOCIB_latex/README.md

 * _beamerthemeSOCIBposter.sty_ is where all the configuration for the style is done.

 ![alt text](https://cloud.githubusercontent.com/assets/11868914/10455396/42530038-71bb-11e5-9874-8c72c2d73f87.png "Template for an almost empty poster")

+## Misc

+Other documents that can be useful to keep.